Beatriz Pirón: 2015–2016

 Pirón competed in 2015 Pan American Games and won the bronze medal being her National Police ranking being lifted to Corporal because of her medal.
 She won three gold medals in the 48 kg category, setting new Pan American marks with 81 kg in snatch, 97 kg in clean & jerk and a total amount of 178 kg.
 Pirón won two gold medals in snatch and total and a silver in clean and jerk, participating in the 53 kg category of the 2016 Pan American Championships.
 She took part of the 2016 Summer Olympics in Rio de Janeiro, finishing in the fourth place in the 48 kg category lifting 85 kg in snatch, 102 kg in clean and jerk and a total of 187 kg, just one kilo under the bronze medal.

 2021

 She represented the Dominican Republic at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 8th place in the women's 49 kg event.

 2023

 She won the bronze medal in the women's 49 kg event at the 2023 Pan American Games held in Santiago, Chile.

 2024

 In August 2024, Pirón competed in the women's 49 kg event at the 2024 Summer Olympics held in Paris, France.
 She lifted 85 kg in Snatch and 107 kg in Clean & Jerk setting 192 kg in total placing seventh in her forth Olympic Games.

+2025-2026

+Pirón announced her retirement at the end of 2025, thanking with an emotional letter in social media to her family and institutions who helped her throughout her career and being the only four times Olympian Dominican woman.

+In 2026, she competed in the first edition of the Enhanced Games, participating in the 53 kg category, she lifted 118 kg in the clean and jerk, the world record being 126 kg, and failed three times in snatch with 100 kg trying to break the world record of 99 kg.
+Even though, there were already reports that she had broken the record during training.
+During an interview before the games, she justified that she had to scale up from 49 kg to the 53 category in order to achieve the strength and muscle mass to pursue the world record and that she was training with the help of substance that would be doping within the Olympic Sport.

+On 11 July 2026, Piron participated at the Enhanced Breakers 1 series where she broke the 53 kg snatch record by lifting 100 kg.
+It was disclosed that she could not complete this lift during the first edition of the Enhanced Games because she was injured and spent six weeks of a personalized enhancement and recovery protocol that allow her to quickly heal and break the record, that she did in front of a large group of creators in order to help spread the news.